Aide-de-camp: United States

-Military officers are assigned as aides to the secretary of the Army, secretary of Defense, vice president, and president of the United States.
+Military officers are assigned as aides to the Secretary of the Army, Secretary of Defense, vice president, and president of the United States.
 For government officials with more than one aide, the senior-ranking aide usually coordinates the activities of the other aides as well as personal attendants such as drivers or orderlies.

-The president has six military aides, one from each of the armed services.
-The president's aides from the Army, Marine Corps, Air Force and Space Force are majors or lieutenant colonels, and the aides from the Navy and Coast Guard are lieutenant commanders or commanders.
-One of their major roles is to hold the presidential nuclear football.
-In addition to the six permanent aides-de-camp, there are some 40–45 military social aides holding more junior ranks from lieutenant to major.
-Their appointment is temporary and part-time, serving for perhaps two to four afternoons a month as required, for social purposes such as gatherings hosted at the White House.

-Within the United States Army, aides-de-camp are specifically appointed to general-grade officers (NATO Code OF-6 through OF-10).
+In the United States Army, aides-de-camp are specifically appointed to general-grade officers (NATO Code OF-6 through OF-10).
 The usual tour of duty for aides is up to two years.
 Although Congress has authorized general officers to be assigned up to three officer aides, their number and rank being contingent upon the general's grade, Army regulations have traditionally limited each general to a single officer aide.
 Some generals are also authorized to have enlisted aides on their staff.
-A general, based on his or her grade, may choose for an aide-de-camp any commissioned officer up to the following maximum rank:
+A general, based on their grade, may choose for an aide-de-camp any commissioned officer up to the following maximum rank: